Agarose

-Agarose is a heteropolysaccharide, generally extracted from certain red seaweed.
+Agarose is a heteropolysaccharide, generally extracted from certain red algae.
 It is a linear polymer made up of the repeating unit of agarobiose, which is a disaccharide made up of D-galactose and 3,6-anhydro-L-galactopyranose.
 Agarose is one of the two principal components of agar, and is purified from agar by removing agar's other component, agaropectin.

 Agarose is frequently used in molecular biology for the separation of large molecules, especially DNA, by electrophoresis.
 Slabs of agarose gels (usually 0.7 - 2%) for electrophoresis are readily prepared by pouring the warm, liquid solution into a mold.
 A wide range of different agaroses of varying molecular weights and properties are commercially available for this purpose.
 Agarose may also be formed into beads and used in a number of chromatographic methods for protein purification.

 Structure

 Agarose is a linear polymer with a molecular weight of about 120,000, consisting of alternating D-galactose and 3,6-anhydro-L-galactopyranose linked by α-(1→3) and β-(1→4) glycosidic bonds.
 The 3,6-anhydro-L-galactopyranose is an L-galactose with an anhydro bridge between the 3 and 6 positions, although some L-galactose units in the polymer may not contain the bridge.
 Some D-galactose and L-galactose units can be methylated, and pyruvate and sulfate are also found in small quantities.

-Each agarose chain contains ~800 molecules of galactose, and the agarose polymer chains form helical fibres that aggregate into supercoiled structure with a radius of 20-30 nm.
+Each agarose chain contains ~800 molecules of galactose, and the agarose polymer chains form helical fibers that aggregate into supercoiled structure with a radius of 20-30 nanometer (nm).
 The fibers are quasi-rigid, and have a wide range of length depending on the agarose concentration.
-When solidified, the fibres form a three-dimensional mesh of channels of diameter ranging from 50 nm to >200 nm depending on the concentration of agarose used - higher concentrations yield lower average pore diameters.
+When solidified, the fibers form a three-dimensional mesh of channels of diameter ranging from 50 nm to >200 nm depending on the concentration of agarose used - higher concentrations yield lower average pore diameters.
 The 3-D structure is held together with hydrogen bonds and can therefore be disrupted by heating back to a liquid state.